kubernetes-sigs/external-dns/docs/proposal/storage.md

 1. ConfigMap might be out of sync with dns provider state
 2. LifeTime is obviously limited to the cluster lifetime
 3. Not supported in older kubernetes clusters
+4. Bloated ConfigMap - cannot be paginated and will grow very big on DNS provider with thousands of records

 ## Component integration